Why is Fintech Crashing?

 Hello!

-Fintech has been on the rise in the past few years, with businesses and investors seeing particular success in 2020 and 2021.
-However, over the course of 2022, there has been a significant crash in Fintech, with the past two years’ stock growth being wiped out, as market conditions have become increasingly uncertain and investor confidence has declined.
+Fintech has been on the rise in recent years, with businesses and investors enjoying notable success in 2020 and 2021.
+However, 2022 brought a sharp downturn: the stock gains of the previous two years were wiped out as market conditions grew increasingly uncertain and investor confidence declined.

 Overvalued Fintech Companies